Mountain fjord landscape symbolizing bridging divides

 Teaming Blueprint

-A clear operating model for the workflow: roles, approvals, escalation paths, and where AI fits (tool, collaborator, or teammate).
+A clear operating model for the workflow: roles, approvals, escalation paths, and where AI fits best.

 Pilot Plan